 This is a human tendency to look for and interpret information in a way that reinforces or confirms what you already believe.

 For instance, if you're confident your website's organic traffic for December will exceed its traffic from November, you might focus too much on December's promising traffic level after just the first week, and not enough on the fact that the holidays later into December often cause B2B website traffic to decrease.

 To protect yourself against confirmation bias, accept the idea that your perception doesn't always (or even frequently) equal reality.
 Challenge yourself to find different interpretations of what's happening.

-In the above example, you might think, “Is there anything to suggest this deal won’t close?
-What might stand in the way of the purchase?
+In the above example, you might think, "Is there anything to suggest our organic traffic for December will drop before the month's over?
+What might stand in the way of our goal?"

 The inversion perspective is one of the most powerful mental models.
 Rather than thinking about your desired outcome, consider the outcome you'd like to avoid.

-For example, say you want to be promoted to sales manager.
-Instead of asking yourself, “What are the top five things I could do to get promoted?” ask yourself, “What are the top 10 things that would prevent my promotion?”
+For example, say you want to be promoted to senior marketing manager.
+Instead of asking yourself, "What are the top five things I could do to get promoted?" ask yourself, "What are the top 10 things that would prevent my promotion?"